root-project/root/docbook/users-guide/GettingStarted.md

 of the files from the list.
 Please note that saving the canvas this way will overwrite the file with the same name without a warning.

-All supported file types can be saved via File menu / SaveAs… This dialog gives a choice to show or suppress the confirmation message for overwriting an existing file.
+All supported file types can be saved via File menu / SaveAs...
+This dialog gives a choice to show or suppress the confirmation message for overwriting an existing file.